kvrhdn/go-tfe-run/README.md

 - You are in an environment without Terraform CLI.
 - You want to configure parameters that are not available using the CLI: you can for example set the name of the run or create a speculative run.

+If you wish to integrate this into your GitHub Actions workflows, checkout the [tfe-run action](https://github.com/marketplace/actions/tfe-run) which wraps `go-tfe-run` into a custom action.

 ## How to use this

 _⚠️ Work in progress: the CLI still has some pretty rough edges!_